grygy/pv217-microservices-materials/04/README.md

 ### 2. Make `Passenger` entity

-In `Passenger` entity add correct annotations with getters and setters to make it a valid JPA entity that will be used in `PassengerRepository`.
+In the `Passenger` entity add correct annotations with getters and setters to make it a valid JPA entity that will be used in `PassengerRepository`.

-Hmm, but what about the relation with notifications?
-Passenger can have multiple notifications.
+Hmm, but what about the relationship with notifications?
+Passengers can have multiple notifications.
 Add the relation between `Passenger` and `Notification` entities.

 ### 3. Implement `PassengerRepository`